 - If you haven't done it yet, ascend to the top of Cerro San Cristóbal via hike or cable car.
 Enjoy the 360° panoramas and take plenty of photos, as these are the most incredible views in Santiago.

-Day 3: Santiago to Valparaiso & Wine Tour
+Day 3: Transfer to Valparaíso, Wine & City Tour

-After breakfast, you will depart from your hotel bound for the historic Chilean coastal city of Valparaiso.
-This is a special treat because Valparaiso is not only a UNESCO World Heritage Site, it's also the most romantic and artistic city in the country.
+After breakfast, you'll depart from your hotel bound for the historic Chilean coastal city of Valparaíso.
+This is a special treat because Valparaíso isn't only a UNESCO World Heritage Site but also the most romantic and artistic city in the country.

 But that's not all.
-En route you will stop at an organic winery in the Casablanca Valley for a guided tour and tasting.
+En route, you'll stop at an organic winery in the Casablanca Valley for a guided tour and tasting.
 The owners of the Emiliana Winery pride themselves on their all-natural approach to growing grapes, which utilizes the combined efforts of plants and livestock to help fertilize the crops.
 You'll tour the vineyard and the production facilities and then taste four different wines paired with local cheeses and chocolates.

-Shortly after the tour, you'll arrive in Valparaiso.
-This colorful, well-preserved seaport is a throwback to the turn of the 20th century when electric trollies coasted along the waterfront and lurching funicular elevators carried passengers to the highest points in the city.
-The tour of Valparaiso begins at the port, where you'll travel by trolley between Plaza Sotomayor and Plaza Aníbal Pinto.
-Then it's time to hop in the Reina Victoria funicular and ascend to the top, where you'll be greeted with panoramic views of the city.
+Shortly after the tour, you'll arrive in Valparaíso.
+This colorful, well-preserved seaport is a throwback to the turn of the 20th century when electric trolleys coasted along the waterfront, and lurching funicular elevators carried passengers to the highest points in the city.
+The tour of Valparaíso begins at the port, where you'll travel by trolley between Plaza Sotomayor and Plaza Aníbal Pinto.
+Then, it's time to hop in the Reina Victoria funicular and ascend to the top, where you'll be greeted with panoramic views of the city.

 Chat with a local specialist who can help organize your trip.

-After breakfast, a driver will meet you at your hotel and transfer you to the airport, at which time you'll catch your flight to Punta Arenas.
+After breakfast, a driver will meet you at your hotel and transfer you to the airport, where you'll catch your flight to Punta Arenas.
 Upon arrival at this small Patagonian city, you'll transfer by private car to the hotel.

 Suggested activities include:

-Stroll the Plaza Muñoz Guerrero.
+- Stroll the Plaza Muñoz Guerrero.
 This is a good starting point for a walk around the city.
-Not only is this leafy central plaza a gem (the pathways are lined with French streetlamps and a statue of Magellan sits in the center), the surrounding architecture is impressive as well.
+Not only is this leafy central plaza a gem (the pathways are lined with French street lamps, and a statue of Magellan sits in the center), but the surrounding architecture is impressive as well.
 All around the plaza are a number of majestic neoclassical mansions once owned by the monied sheep-ranching families of the 19th century.

-Tour the Palacio Sara Braun, which is one such neoclassical mansion fronting the plaza.
-If you want to get an idea of just how much wealth the sheep trade generated in the 19th century, take a tour of this former home of the family Braun.
+- Tour the Palacio Sara Braun, one such neoclassical mansion fronting the plaza.
+If you want to get an idea of just how much wealth the sheep trade generated in the 19th century, take a tour of this former home of the Braun family.
 Inside is a testament to luxury in the form of opulent dining halls and billiard rooms.

 Reserva Nacional Magallanes.
 If you're interested in an active excursion just outside the city, head seven km west of Punta Arenas to this 33,000-acre forested reserve (known locally as Parque Japonés).
-There's a self-guided nature trail lined with lenga and coigue trees, and it makes for a great, brisk hike.
+There's a self-guided nature trail lined with lenga and coigue trees, making for a great, brisk hike.